-It is mostly a gift show, with many delightful items.
+It is primarily a gift show with many delightful items.
 They are not cheap, but lovely to look at.

 Hebrew Music Museum is not a big museum.
 The whole visit took us about two hours.
 And if we use big data, then according to Google: “People typically spend up to 2.5 hours here”.

-Since the museum is not big, even one touristic group (consisting of 20 – 30 people) can make a long line at the temple model VR experience.
-Thus, I would suggest visiting in the middle of the week, i.e., not Fridays, and not during holidays.
+Since the museum is not large, even one tourist group (20 – 30 people) can make a long line at the Temple model VR experience.
+Thus, I would suggest visiting in the middle of the week, meaning not Fridays and not holidays.
 In other words, when the number of visitors is expected to be small.

-The last thing I wanted to mention is that occasionally, the Hebrew Music Museum holds special events.
+Lastly, I wanted to mention that the Hebrew Music Museum occasionally holds special events.
 These are usually lectures and concerts.
 And you can find additional information at the official site.

 Hebrew Music Museum is a unique place.
-Starting with the ancient musical instruments and ending with all technological innovations that make information much more accessible.
+Including the ancient musical instruments and all technological innovations that make information much more accessible.
 And as you probably guessed by now, we loved the museum, and I would recommend visiting it.